How to Successfully Apply for a Cambridge LL.M.: My Experience

 Let's dive in 😊

-The Cambridge LL.M. application requires several key documents:
+The Cambridge LL.M. application requires the following key documents:

 • CV

-One thing that stood out for me was the college system.
+One thing that stood out for me in the application process was the college system.
 You had to indicate a college preference on the application form, and it was incredibly hard for me to figure it out.
 In the end, I chose my college purely based on available scholarships.
-If you’re struggling with this too—I feel compassion for you but don’t have the magic bullet;(
+If you’re struggling with this too—I feel compassion for you but don’t have the magic bullet 🙈

 To stay organized, I used a simple one-page Word checklist with all the required documents and their status, color-coded.
 This was helpful to track my progress.

-I applied to the general LL.M. program (not the MCL - Master's of Corporate Law), which had an early deadline, similar to top U.S. schools.
+I applied to the general Cambridge LL.M. program, not the MCL - Master's of Corporate Law, which had an early deadline, similar to top U.S. schools.
 In my year, the deadline was December 3rd, so I started months in advance.

-As of now, the program receives around 1,400 applications for 190 spots, which means the competition is roughly 7 applicants per spot.
+As of now, the Cambridge LL.M. program receives around 1,400 applications for 190 spots, which means the competition is roughly 7 applicants per spot.
 Eligibility criteria are a bit stricter than U.S. schools.
-Cambridge requires a first-class honors degree from a U.K. university or its equivalent, whereas U.S. universities often adopt a holistic approach without hard cutoffs for grades.
+Cambridge requires a first-class honors degree from a U.K. university or its equivalent, whereas U.S. universities often adopt a holistic approach without hard grade cutoffs.

 Cambridge LL.M.
 Essay on the Reasons for Applying